Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/challenge-response.md

 * receive the response from the YubiKey.
 The response can be received as a string of numeric digits via [GetCode()](xref:Yubico.YubiKey.Otp.Operations.CalculateChallengeResponse.GetCode%28System.Int32%29) (for HMAC SHA1 challenges), as a byte string via [GetDataBytes()](xref:Yubico.YubiKey.Otp.Operations.CalculateChallengeResponse.GetDataBytes) (for Yubico OTP challenges), or as a single integer via [GetDataInt()](xref:Yubico.YubiKey.Otp.Operations.CalculateChallengeResponse.GetDataInt) (for HMAC SHA1 challenges).

 > [!NOTE]
 > The size of the challenge sent to the YubiKey with UseChallenge() must correspond to the configuration of the YubiKey slot.
 If the slot is configured to perform Yubico OTP, the challenge must be [6 bytes](xref:Yubico.YubiKey.Otp.Operations.CalculateChallengeResponse.YubicoOtpChallengeSize) long.
 If the slot is configured for HMAC SHA1, the challenge must be [64 bytes](xref:Yubico.YubiKey.Otp.Operations.CalculateChallengeResponse.MaxHmacChallengeSize) long.
-However, if the slot has been configured with UseSmallChallenge() (applies to HMAC SHA1 only), a challenge smaller than 64 bytes is acceptable.
+However, if the slot has been configured with UseSmallChallenge(), an HMAC SHA1 challenge smaller than 64 bytes is acceptable.

 Alternatively, the application can send a TOTP challenge to the YubiKey with [UseTotp()](xref:Yubico.YubiKey.Otp.Operations.CalculateChallengeResponse.UseTotp) and receive the response with GetCode().
-The time period of the TOTP challenge can be set with [WithPeriod()](xref:Yubico.YubiKey.Otp.Operations.CalculateChallengeResponse.WithPeriod%28System.Int32%29).
+The time period of the TOTP challenge can be set via [WithPeriod()](xref:Yubico.YubiKey.Otp.Operations.CalculateChallengeResponse.WithPeriod%28System.Int32%29).

 For a full list of the methods in the CalculateChallengeResponse class, please see the [API documentation](xref:Yubico.YubiKey.Otp.Operations.CalculateChallengeResponse).